cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 # Half-Precision {#half-precision}

-As half-precision floating-point numbers were only added to IEEE 754 in 2008, today's programming platforms often still only have limited support for them.
+As half-precision floating-point numbers were only added to IEEE 754 in 2008 {{-fp}}, today's programming platforms often still only have limited support for them.
 It is very easy to include at least decoding support for them even without such support.
 An example of a small decoder for half-precision floating-point numbers in the C language is